porkostomus/jekyll-now/_posts/2018-7-25-4clojure-Problems-115-116.md

   (is (= true (bal-num 89089)))
   (is (= (take 20 (filter bal-num (range)))
    [0 1 2 3 4 5 6 7 8 9 11 22 33 44 55 66 77 88 99 101])))

+; 116 Prime Sandwich

+; A balanced prime is a prime number which is also the mean of the primes directly before and after it in the sequence of valid primes.
+Create a function which takes an integer n, and returns true iff it is a balanced prime.

 (defn ps [n]
   (first (for [o (range 1 (- n 2))